-The scenery along Karhunkierros Trail is marked by high, wooded hills, rivers and waterfalls that run deep in ravines, majestic cliffs, ridges and pine forests.
+The scenery along Karhunkierros Trail in Oulanka National Park is marked by high, wooded hills, rivers and waterfalls that run deep in ravines, majestic cliffs, ridges and pine forests.

 To prevent the erosion of the precious natural environment, hikers are requested to stick to the marked trails.
 Duckboards and suspension bridges have been built to make your hike easier.

 There are several free, open wilderness huts and lean-to shelters along the trail, located at suitable hiking distances for overnight stays.
 We recommend you take a tent during the busiest summer season, as the open wilderness huts may be occupied.

 You can also hike shorter sections of Karhunkierros Trail and get a great, diverse understanding of nature in the region.

 The starting point of the trail is on the Salla (and Lapland province) side, at Karhunkierros Visitor Centre.
 You can also start the trail along Sallantie (950), from the Ristikallio parking area.
 You can also hike the trail from the south in Ruka northwards.

 During the river fishing season (1 June–31 August), fishing licences for the Oulankajoki and Kitkajoki rivers are sold at Oulanka Visitor Centre and Ruka Info.